RebekkaHaley/keras-digit-recogniser/README.md

 ## App

-The folder `/app` contains the app source code.
+The folder `/app` contains the source code.

 ## Model Logic